amethyst/bracket-lib/bracket-color/README.md

 * If you enable the `serde` feature flag, the RGB, HSV and ColorPair structures are derived as `Serde` serializable/de-serializable.
 * The `rex` feature flag enables [RexPaint](https://www.gridsagegames.com/rexpaint/) support.
+* The `palette` feature flag enables a static (thread-safe) palette map, linking named colors to colors.
+It's empty by default (the `add_named_colors_to_palette` adds all of the constant named colors for you, in lower case).

 ## Examples